ARM-software/acle/main/acle.md

   * `__ARM_NEON == 1`

-`__ARM_FEATURE_F16MM` is defined if the Neon non-widening half-precision matrix multiply instruction instruction is supported.
+`__ARM_FEATURE_F16MM` is defined if the Neon non-widening half-precision matrix multiply instruction is supported.
 Note that this implies:

   * `__ARM_NEON == 1`